Import STEP File to Generate Point Cloud Model and Configure the Trajectory

 3. Save trajectory.

-After trajectory creation is complete, click Save and apply to save the trajectory.
+After creating trajectories, click Save and apply to save trajectories.

 Create Trajectory Automatically